Keeping Children Safe in Education (Part 1) 2022

 In addition to being safe in school, Wellstead Primary School always promotes online safety.
 We have a dedicated page explaining what we do in school and how you can keep your child safe when using the internet at home.

-Should you have any concerns, please feel free to contact Mrs Amanda Greenwood who is the Designated Safeguarding Lead or any of the adults in our safeguarding team, these are Mr Steve Cook, Mrs Louise Schepens, Mrs Amanda Rowe or Miss Claire Spence.
+Should you have any concerns, please feel free to contact Mrs Amanda Greenwood who is the Designated Safeguarding Lead or any of the adults in our safeguarding team, these are Mrs Louise Schepens, Mr Steve Cook, Mrs Amanda Rowe or Mrs Kerri Ward.